• Skip to primary navigation

 Instructions

-• Preheat the oven to 200°C/180°C fan/400°F/Gas 6.
+• Preheat the oven to 200°C/400°F (180°C fan/Gas 6).

-• Roll out the puff pastry and press into a tart pan lined with baking paper.
+• Roll out the puff pastry and press into a tart pan lined with parchment paper.
 Pierce the pastry with a fork and spread the mustard evenly all over the surface.
 Sprinkle over the grated cheese.

 Add a few olives, if using, or add on top after baking.

-• Bake in the oven for 35-40 minutes.
+• Place on a baking sheet and bake in the oven for 35-40 minutes.

 Notes

-Serve immediately with a simple green salad.
+Serve immediately with a simple green salad and top with a little fresh basil or fresh oregano.

 Nutrition per serving per % daily value: 14g protein, 30% total fat, 16% dietary fibre, 7% total carbohydrate.

-More Easy French summer recipes
+More Easy French Summer Recipes

 Share